andrewsingleton2/andrewsingleton2/README.md

+## Hello!
+I'm Andrew 👋
-- 👋 Hello!
-I'm Andrew, an IT/security enthusiast.
+- 💻 An IT/security enthusiast.
 I have a strong interest in Cybersecurity, Cloud Security, Application Security
 - 📚✏️ Currently learning SQL, and wanting to learn more!
 - 📫 Reach me at andrew.j.singleton@proton.me